 The debt collector has the right to file a lawsuit against the debtor for the unpaid balance.
 But to do so, the debt collector has to send a legal notice to the debtor.

-3. You may not be able to get new credit
+3. You may not be able to get a new credit

 4. You could be rejected for a good job

-If it happens, you have to convince the employer by giving logical reason for accumulating debt.
+If it happens, you have to convince the employer by giving the logical reason for accumulating debt.

 How to deal with debt collectors when you can’t pay

-Since ignoring a debt collector is not a safe game, you should learn the strategies to handle them who are hounding you for the money.
+Since ignoring a debt collector is not a safe game, you should learn the strategies to handle those who are hounding you for the money.

 a.
 Receive the collection call and talk tactfully